DataDog/integrations-core/docs/dev/new_check_howto.md

 You might notice that when invoking `pytest` we now pass an extra argument, `-m"integration"` in one case and `-m"not integration"` in another.
-These are called _attributes_ in pytest terms and `-m"integration"` will tell pytest to only run tests that are marked with the `integration` attribute, or the other way around if `not integration` is specified.
+These are called _attributes_ in pytest terms and `-m"integration"` tells pytest to only run tests that are marked with the `integration` attribute, or the other way around if `not integration` is specified.